wesovilabs/koazee/README.md

 # Koazee

-## Lazy like a koala, smart like a chimpanzee
+> Lazy like a koala, smart like a chimpanzee

-Koazee full documentation is hosted on [http://wesovilabs.com/koazee](http://wesovilabs.com/koazee)

 ### What is Koazee?

 Koazee is a handy Golang library focused on helping developers and make their life easier by taking the hassle out of working with arrays.
-It takes an array and creates a stream.
+It takes an array and creates an stream.
 The stream can be easily manipulated by making use of the provided operations by Koazee.

+Koazee is inspired in two of the most powerful, and well-known, techniques in Software development.

+Visit the [Koazee wiki](https://github.com/wesovilabs/koazee/wiki) to find out what Koazee can do.

 ### How does Koazee work?

 **Koazee is inspired in two of the most powerful, and well-known, techniques in Software development.**